 There was a significant difference on the germination percentage (GP) on wheat varieties p<0.001.
 Dande had the highest germination percentage at G4 (90%), followed by Ncema (83.3%), Save had (70%), and Runde had the lowest germination percentage of 36, 7%.
-The error bars indicated that Save at G1 and Runde at G1 had a significant difference.
+The error bars indicated that Save at G1and Runde at G1 had a significant difference.
 Dande G1 and Runde G1 had a significant difference.
-Dande G1 and Ncema G1 also showed a significant difference.
+Dande G1 and Runde G1 had a significant difference.
 Looking at G2, Save and Dande showed a significant difference, also Dande and Runde showed a significant difference.
-At G3 Dande and Runde and Runde and Ncema showed a significant difference.
+At G3 Dande and Runde and Runde and Ncema Showed a significant difference.